ktamas77/linxup-streetview/README.md

-linxup-streetview
+linxup streetview
 =================

+Street view visualization for fleets equipped with the linxup GPS vehicle trackers.

-Add config.js with your credentials.
+Add js/config.js with your credentials.
 Example:

 ```
 var configData = {